siddhant385/blog/content/post/Kota Journey 2/index.md

 ## About

 This series comprises my story and experiences in Kota.
-This is the first part of the story.
+This is the second part of the story.

 ## Introduction